 Accountability groups are a good source of support, strength, and ideas that can help you take your ideas from dream to reality.
 If you are part of one, make plans to use it more strategically from today forward.
 If you are not part of one, take this opportunity to join or create one.
 You will be glad you did.

-Over the past year, I learned accountability groups must grow and develop with its members.
+Over the past year, I learned accountability groups must grow and develop with their members.

 Between the end of one year and the beginning of the next people all across the country make plans to do big, bold and audacious things.
 They get excited about the possibility of moving their ideas from dream to reality.
 Often they think about what they can do on their own and what they will need to help to accomplish.
 This is a good thing.
 If you are thinking about your goals and plans for the next year and understand that there is strength to be found in using a team to help you reach your goals.

 Accountability groups are groups of people who team up to help each member reach their goals by requiring each member to be accountable to the other members.
-Typically the groups meet in person, via video conference or by telephone on a regular basis to talk, share ideas and hold each other accountable.
-At their best, these groups are small so that all members get to know each other, interact on a regular basis and feel comfortable sharing their secrets, thoughts and feelings in the group.
+Typically the groups meet in person, via video conference, or by telephone on a regular basis to talk, share ideas, and hold each other accountable.
+At their best, these groups are small so that all members get to know each other, interact on a regular basis, and feel comfortable sharing their secrets, thoughts, and feelings in the group.
 When accountability groups get too large, members feel like they are dealing with strangers.
-Large group also make it possible for members to disappear in the crowd and not actually be held accountable.
+Large groups also make it possible for members to disappear in the crowd and not actually be held accountable.
 With smaller accountability groups, members feel as though they know each other.
 When the members know each other it is harder for them to disappear because they can be called out by name by the other members of the group.